A clutch of stylish beach houses with indoor pool, spa, bar and restaurant on the stunning island of Tresco (each sleeps 6-10)”

 - Great for kids: almost traffic free, no crime, direct beach access, a magical sense of freedom

 - World-famous Tresco Abbey Gardens is nearby (free entry for FBC guests)

-- Everything is moments from the cottages: beach, restaurant, shop, office, bike hire, pub and spa with fab indoor heated pool
+- Everything is moments from the cottages: beach, cafe, shop, office, bike hire, pub and spa with fab indoor heated pool

 - The island is owned by one family who have succeeded in preserving a unique sense of community

 - If you want the hustle and bustle of frantic modern life, the Isles of Scilly may not be for you

 - Food on the island is pricey and there's only one general store, but it's very well stocked with specialist and local produce